 4. Plastic Bag Greenhouse: Pack Them Up!

-This method is a bit trickier for really big indoor plants as you need to provide a plastic bag or sheet that fits them.
+This method is a bit trickier for big indoor plants, as you need to provide a plastic bag or sheet that fits them.
 Apart from that, it works for all plants and pots and is really easy to do.
 I recommend using this method for smaller pots.

 What you need for a plant greenhouse: